mdoucet/lakehouse/README.md

 - **20 GB free disk space**
 - **Python 3.9+** (for running scripts locally)

+**Note for Apple Silicon (M1/M2/M3) users:** This demo uses Milvus v2.4.0 which has improved ARM64 support.
+All services are tested and working on Apple Silicon Macs.

 ## Quick Start

 ### 1. Start All Services